Chondria/SiB/docs/from-transaction-to-block.md

 ## Extrinsic vs Transaction

-Transactions in substrate are referred to as *Extrinsics*.
+Transactions in Substrate are referred to as *Extrinsics*.
 This is because they originate out of the runtime and are distinct from system calls originating from the runtime and the core client.
-Extrinsics describes runtime call and usually contains the function signature, a signature from the caller's private key, and some data to describe if the extrinsic has passed some validity checks.
+Extrinsics describes runtime calls and usually contains a function signature, a signature created from the caller's private key, and some data to describe if the extrinsic has passed some validity checks.
 An extrinsic can be *conceptually* viewed like so:

 ```rust
 type Extrinsic {